trafiklab/trafiklab.se/content/api/trafiklab-apis/stops-data/_index.md

 ### How often does the data format changes?
 Do breaking changes happen?

-This dataset has the **beta** status.
-This means that fields may change without prior warning.
+This dataset has the **stable** status.
+This means that we will communicate when fields are added, or changed.
+When breaking changes are made, you will get three months or more to update your implementations.